Username or E-mail

 Explore the best of Uganda safari on this 18-Days Uganda Self Drive Safari destination for spectacular encounters with the wildlife, primates and adventure on this Self-Drive Safari.
-Trek the endangered mountain gorillas, the chimps, golden monkeys and explore the savanna plains of Kidepo, Murchison falls and Queen Elizabeth national parks for amazing game viewing.
+Trek the endangered mountain gorillas, the chimpanzee trek, golden monkeys and explore the savanna plains of Kidepo, Murchison falls and Queen Elizabeth national parks for amazing game viewing.
 Get your adrenaline pumping with adventure activities in Jinja all in one full pack of our 18-Days Uganda Self Drive Safari

 Arrive at Entebbe international airport where you will be met by a representative from Laba Africa for your 18-Days Uganda Self Drive Safari.
 Transfer to your accommodation in Kampala.
 Depending on the time of your arrival, you have the option of checking out the busy life in Kampala, the capital city.
 Your 4×4 Car for your 18-Days Uganda Self Drive Safari will be handed to you and an orientation of the driving style and camping equipment will be provided by Laba Africa staff.
 You will be briefed on your 18-Days Uganda Self Drive Safari, check out your safari vehicle before you head to the hotel for the night.
 Today you can visit Lake Victoria or go for a Kampala city tour

 Estimated distance: 1 hour drive

 At the start of this 18-Days Uganda Self Drive Safari, you will drive towards the adventure capital of Uganda, Jinja.
 The sugar plantations and the tropical forest of Mabira offer a scenic drive.
 We recommend a late start(10am) to avoid the morning rush.
 Explore the source of the Nile, the exact spot the Nile departs from Lake Victoria.
 Later in the evening, relax on the sunset boat cruise on the Nile.
 Return to your campsite for the night.